dpmellis/Font-Complexity-Data/README.md

 See for instance
 https://typo.social/@nicksherman/112405054308950066=

-It creates a csv file with a row for every glyph with the following fields:
+The prorgam creates a csv file with a row for every glyph with the following fields:

 Font Name	— PostScript font name